ucb-substrate/substrate2/docs/docusaurus/docs/getting-started/inverter/open.md

 export const inverterTb = require(`{{EXAMPLES}}/sky130_inverter/src/tb.rs?snippet`);
 export const cargoToml = require(`{{EXAMPLES}}/sky130_inverter/Cargo.toml?snippet`);

-# Designing an inverter
+# Designing an inverter with open-source tools

 In this tutorial, we'll design and simulate a schematic-level inverter in the Skywater 130nm process to showcase some of the capabilities of Substrate's analog simulation interface.
-We'll also go into some more detail about what the code you're writing is actually doing.
+Substrate will call into open source tools (ngspice, magic, and netgen) to run simulations, LVS, and extraction.

 ## Setup